ElinaBoman/the-muscle-factory/README.md

 * Use: Bootstrap, python, javascript, CSS and HTML

-* Create a website with full CRUD functionallity
+* Create a website with full CRUD functionality

-* Creat a appeling frontend suiting a fitness website
+* Create a appealing frontend suiting a fitness website

 * Use a database to store information about users and their appointments

-* Set up email functionallity and use auto-reply
+* Set up email functionality and use auto-reply

 ## UX
-The main goal for the website is to attract new members and also take care of members bookings.
-It was important that the website had a clean proffesional front.
-To make the website more interesting and also be able to show The Muscle Factorys matra a Bootstrap Carousel was placed on the landing page.
-The carousel shows images of the gym, members and some healty food to immideatly let the user know what the website is all about.
-The fist slide for example lets the user know that it's The Muscle Factorys misson to help members create a healthier lifestyle, but also how important it's to have a helpful community that supports members all the way.
+The main goal for the website is to attract new members and also take care of member bookings.
+It was important that the website had a clean professional front.
+To make the website more interesting and also be able to show The Muscle Factorys mantra a Bootstrap Carousel was placed on the landing page.
+The carousel shows images of the gym, members and some healthy food to immediately let the user know what the website is all about.
+The first slide for example lets the user know that it's The Muscle Factorys mission to help members create a healthier lifestyle, but also how important it's to have a helpful community that supports members all the way.

 ### User Stories
+#### Agile Development Process
-The Mucle Factory project was planned trough user stories.
-Theese stories were created from a user and site owner perspective.
-The stories describes what the project should include and would set the over all planing structure.
+The Muscle Factory project was planned through user stories.
+These stories were created from a user and site owner perspective.
+The stories describe what the project should include and would set the overall planning structure.

-One importent part of this project was to use a agile development method.
-This would make the customers perspective very important but since this is not a real project with real customers, user stories were made up by creating potential customers and site owners.
+One important part of this project was to use an agile development method.
+This would make the customer's perspective very important but since this is not a real project with real customers, user stories were made up by creating potential customers and site owners.
 In agile development iterative and incremental development is a very important part.
-Each user storie represents a smaller and easier to manage part of the project.
-This helped a lot with planing the workload.
+Each user story represents a smaller and easier to manage part of the project.
+This helped a lot with planning the workload.

-As there was not a team bulding this project it might be hard to fully grasp the concept of agile development, since teamwork is a big part of that.
-Instead of having a team, I choose to create a chatgroup on Slack.
-Working with the critisim I got from fellow students, this turned out to be a very good idea.
-I got a lot of feedback that I later on implemented in my project, so big credits to my fiends on Slack.
+As there was not a team building this project it might be hard to fully grasp the concept of agile development, since teamwork is a big part of that.
+Instead of having a team, I choose to create a chat group on Slack.
+Working with the criticism I got from fellow students, this turned out to be a very good idea.
+I got a lot of feedback that I later on implemented in my project, so big credits to my friends on Slack.
 A Kanban board was created on GitHub to structure the project development.
-By taking all my user stories and labeling with their significanse for this project, it was a lot easier to assess each user storie after their relevance.
+By taking all my user stories and labeling them with their significance for this project, it was a lot easier to assess each user story after their relevance.
 Not all user stories were finished, but all user stories with the label "MUST HAVE" were completed.

 [Click to view Kanban board](https://github.com/users/ElinaBoman/projects/5/views/1)

+#### View User stories:

 ![User Stories](docs/readme%20docs/ux-testing/UX.png)

+#### This is how the User stories have been implemented:
+-  #2 As a user I can make bookings on the website so that I can plan my schedule

+The user can create bookings and also view them on the website.

+-  #3 As a user I can edit/delete bookings on the website so that I can change my schedule

+There are options for the user to edit and delete their bookings.

+-  #4 As a user I can create an account so I can see my bookings

+There is a fully functioning authentication system so each user can view their own bookings and manage them.

+-  #5 As a site owner I can create events so that I can display them on the website

+In the admin panel the site owner can create events so that the website is always up to date.

+-  #6 As a site owner I can edit events so that I can display changes on the website

+The site owner can manage the events, including changing published events.

+-  #7 As a site owner I can get in contact with clients so that I can connect with clients

+There is a contact form on the website collecting user information entered by the user.
+The user can, of course, choose if they want to display their full name and phone number; only the name and email are required.
+User information is displayed in the admin panel.

+-  #8 As a site owner I can delete events so that I can remove it from the website

+The events can be deleted in the admin panel.

+-  #9 As a user I can see available dates in a calendar so that I can schedule private sessions

+The booking form will only show available dates and time in their widgets.

+-  #10 As a site owner I can display pictures of the gym so I can attract more clients

+This has not been fully completed.
+There is a picture of the gym in the Bootstrap carousel, but it's not clear enough that the image represents the gym.
+This would be a future implementation.

+-  #11 As a site owner I can display and edit information about employees specialization so that I can attract more clients

+This has not been completed.
+Even tough there is information about the employees, the admin does not have the ability to change this information yet.
+This would be a future implementation.

+-  #12 As a user I can use the website on my phone so that I can make, edit and delete bookings with ease from my phone

+The website is fully responsive and all booking features works on all viewports.

+-  #13 As a site owner I can display information on the website so that I can inform clients about services and events

+All services are described on the website.

 ### Colors and Fonts
-To create a clean and proffessinal looking website calm colors were used.
+To create a clean and professional looking website calm colors were used.
 The main colors are gray but then there are some color pops to catch the eye of the user.
-This adds a bit of playfulness to the over all clinic looking front.
-Since this is a company that focus more on the longterm healt of members with not only gym membership but also massage, rehab and dietist it's more of a clinical gym and therefore the colors are more on the cool side.
+This adds a bit of playfulness to the overall clinic looking front.
+Since this is a company that focuses more on the long term health of members with not only gym membership but also massage, rehab and dietist .
+It's more of a clinical gym and therefore the colors are more on the cool side.

 ![Palette](docs/readme%20docs/images/colorpalette.png)

 The fonts that are used are mainly clean and thin with dark colors.
 The headings are bold and thick creating a strong and sturdy look.
-The main text is balanced nicely with the thiner text creating a easy to read front.
+The main text is balanced nicely with the thinner text creating an easy to read front.
 The font for heading has been borrowed from GoogleFonts, and the main text is set to the font of apple device's.
 * Heading: Bebas Neue, fallback: sans-serif
 * Main text: apple-system, fallback: sans-serif

 ### Front End Structure
-The Muscle Factory website is devided between if a user is authenticated or not.
-To view the full front end website the user must be registrerd and signed in.
+The Muscle Factory website is divided between if a user is authenticated or not.
+To view the full front end website the user must be registered and signed in.

-#### For a user who is not signed in following views avaialable are:
+#### For a user who is not signed in following views available are:

 - Home

 Landing page: Any user can read about membership prices and view some inspirational paragraphs.
 There is also a button that will take unregistered users to the registration form.